MRI Specialist I-IV Certified, **per diem, Huntington, Long Island**

 Performs other duties as assigned.

-Minimum Qualifications: To qualify you must have a Bachelors Degree.
-Licensure: Intravenous Contrast Administration Certification in New York State New York State(Radiologic technology, Nuclear Medicine, Radiation Therapy), ARRT Primary Certification/Registration, BLS Certification.
+Minimum Qualifications: To qualify you must have a Bachelor's Degree with Intravenous Contrast Administration Certification in New York State New York State(Radiologic Technology, Nuclear Medicine, Radiation Therapy), ARRT Primary Certification/Registration, BLS Certification.

 Qualified candidates must be able to effectively communicate with all levels of the organization.